You’ll love this step by step guide to making foolproof macarons almost as much as you’ll enjoy eating these delicate French sweets!

 Now, I don’t know about you, but I LOVE eating macarons.
 However; I haven’t always loved making them.
 Macarons are notoriously finicky.
 Beat your egg whites too little or too much and you’re left with flat macarons.
-Fold in your powdered sugar and almond meal a few too many times and the tops crack.
+Fold in your powdered sugar and almond flour a few too many times and the tops crack.
 Even a rainy day (something completely out of your control) can ruin them.
 All these factors give these delicious, delicate pastries a bad rap.

-The base of macarons is made from whipped egg whites, which you then fold a mixture of powdered sugar and almond meal into.
+The base of macarons is made from whipped egg whites, which you then fold a mixture of powdered sugar and almond flour into.
 This batter tends to be unstable and unpredictable, which can be pretty disheartening to even professionally trained bakers.

 But don’t worry guys.
 I have a solution for perfect macarons.

 Years ago, I had the honor of making macarons with the amazing pastry chef Alon Shabo.
 He taught me a new technique for making macarons and I haven’t looked back since.
 Instead of making a French meringue (uncooked egg whites) you make a Swiss meringue (warmed egg whites).
 The result?
 A much more stable base for otherwise finicky macarons.